thunderbird/webext-docs/extension.rst

 .. role:: code

 The :code:`browser.extension` API has utilities that can be used by any extension page.
-It includes support for exchanging messages between an extension and its content scripts or between extensions, as described in detail in $(topic:messaging)[Message Passing].
+It includes support for exchanging messages between an extension and its content scripts or between extensions, as described in detail in Message Passing.

 .. rst-class:: api-main-section